51st Infantry Regiment (Philippines): Battle of Abucay-Morong Line

 After reaching Bataan, 51st Division was assigned at II Corps defending east sector of the Peninsula.
 51st Infantry was assigned by General Jones to defend the west most of the II Corps including Abucay Hacienda, connect east line of I Corps sector.
 On January 12, 1942 while doing reconnaissance of the area of the 1st Battalion under Captain William R. Osborn the regimental commander Lieutenant Colonel Loren Stewart and Captain Wilbur A. Kruse commander of 3rd Battalion was hit by artillery and machinegun fire from the enemy which instantly killed them both.
 Their body was not able to retrieve until end of the war.
 Captain Osborn have to moved forward to Japanese lines in order to avoid being killed.
 This created confusion among units who had lost their commanders.
-1Lieutenant Villanueva the executive officer of 1st Battalion for unknown reason ordered his battalion to withdraw.
+Lieutenant Villanueva the executive officer of 1st Battalion for unknown reason ordered his battalion to withdraw.
 Lieutenant Colonel Adlai Young took command of the regiment during the battle.
 The regimental headquarters was not notified of this action, which resulted in a deep penetration by the enemy.
 In January 15, 1942 all of 51st Division reserves had been committed and the division was still losing ground.
 All elements of the division was reorganized and a counterattack was launched on January 16.
 This counterattack failed, and by mid-afternoon the 51st Infantry was doubled enveloped; troops routed and their front began to disintegrate.

 51st Infantry retreated along with all units of I and II Corps upon orders of USAFFE headquarters to established defense Orion-Bagac Line.